pelion travel guide

 Do I need a car to explore Pelion?

 Yes, a rental car is essential for exploring Pelion properly.
 The peninsula's villages and beaches are spread out across mountainous terrain with limited public transportation.
-Having a car allows you to easily switch between mountain hiking and beach visits, which is one of Pelion's main attractions.

 Is Pelion good for families with children?